NEST-Protocol/NEST-Oracle-V3.6/docs/INestMining.md

     /// @dev bite TOKEN(NTOKEN) by ETH,  (+ethNumBal, -tokenNumBal)
     /// @param tokenAddress The address of token(ntoken)
     /// @param index The position of the sheet in priceSheetList[token]
-    /// @param biteNum The amount of bitting (in the unit of ETH), realAmount = biteNum * newTokenAmountPerEth
+    /// @param biteNum The amount of biting (in the unit of ETH), realAmount = biteNum * newTokenAmountPerEth
     /// @param newTokenAmountPerEth The new price of token (1 ETH : some TOKEN), here some means newTokenAmountPerEth function biteToken(address tokenAddress, uint index, uint biteNum, uint newTokenAmountPerEth) external payable;
 ```